 A few remnants can still be seen at this historic site including, two cement water towers, a portion of a rifle range wall (now covered with graffiti), ruins of POW barracks and a portion of a water processing plant.
 Four chimneys along Rifle Range Road which were part of major buildings can also be seen.

-The museum is open April 1 through Nov.
+The Easley Pioneer Museum holds a collection of Camp Ellis artifacts and is open April 1 through Nov.
 1 on Tuesdays and Fridays from 10 a.m. to 4 p.m.

 Check out Illinois Country Living Magazine‘s, The Lost City of Camp Ellis